Hydrocephalus

 may need medicine to remove the extra fluid.
 Some children need surgery.

-In surgery, a doctor usually places
+In surgery, a healthcare

-a mechanical shunting device in your baby’s head.
-This helps to drain the fluid from
+provider usually places a mechanical shunting device in your baby’s head.
+This helps

-your baby’s brain.
-The fluid is directed to another part of your baby’s body, where
+drain the fluid from your baby’s brain.
+The fluid is directed to another part of your

-can be absorbed.
+baby’s body, where it can be absorbed.

 The shunt usually runs behind your